History of the Ryukyu Islands: Princess Lilies

-Post-war occupation
+Post-war United States occupation and Japan administration (1972- ,Post-World War II)

 After the war, the islands were occupied by the United States and were initially governed by the United States Military Government of the Ryukyu Islands from 1945 to 1950 when it was replaced by the United States Civil Administration of the Ryukyu Islands from 1950 which also established the Government of the Ryukyu Islands in 1952.
 The Treaty of San Francisco which went into effect in 1952, officially ended wartime hostilities.
 However, ever since the battle of Okinawa, the presence of permanent American bases has created friction between Okinawans and the U.S. military.
 During the occupation, American military personnel were exempt from domestic jurisdiction since Okinawa was an occupied territory of the United States.

 Effective U.S. control continued even after the end of the occupation of Japan as a whole in 1952.
 The United States dollar was the official currency used, and cars drove on the right, American-style, as opposed to on the left as in Japan.
 The islands switched to driving on the left in 1978, six years after they were returned to Japanese control.
 The U.S. used their time as occupiers to build large army, air force, navy, and marine bases on Okinawa.

 On November 21, 1969, a Joint Communique was issued by President Nixon and Prime Minister Eisaku Sato, with the US president agreeing to return the Ryukyus to Japan in 1972.
 U.S. President Richard Nixon and Japanese Prime Minister Eisaku Satō later signed the Okinawa Reversion Agreement in Washington, D.C. on June 17, 1971.
 The U.S. reverted the islands to Japan on May 15, 1972, setting back a Ryūkyū independence movement that had emerged.
 Under terms of the agreement, the U.S. retained its rights to bases on the island as part of the 1952 Treaty to protect Japan, but those bases were to be nuclear-free.
 The United States military still controls about 19% of the island, making the 30,000 American servicemen a dominant feature in island life.
 While the Americans provide jobs to the locals on base, and in tourist venues, and pay rent on the land, widespread personal relationships between U.S. servicemen and Okinawan women remain controversial in Okinawan society.
 Okinawa remains Japan's poorest prefecture.